heitor-sg5/plasmid_invasion/README.md

 Among the mechanisms of horizontal gene transfer, conjugation-direct plasmid transfer from a donor to a recipient cell via cell–cell contact is the best studied and is believed to play a central role in plasmid persistence at the population level.
 From both ecological and clinical perspectives, conjugative plasmids are of particular importance, as they are major drivers of the spread of antibiotic resistance genes and have contributed substantially to the global antimicrobial resistance crisis.

 The plasmid life cycle is governed by three key processes: intracellular replication and copy-number control, partitioning between daughter cells at division, and, for conjugative plasmids, horizontal transmission between cells.
 Together, these processes determine whether plasmids are stably maintained or lost from a bacterial population.
 Because plasmid inheritance is imperfect, plasmid-free cells can arise through segregational loss, and these cells may have a fitness advantage if plasmid carriage is costly.
-As a result, plasmid persistence is not guaranteed even when plasmids encode beneficial traits [1, 2].
+As a result, plasmid persistence is not guaranteed even when plasmids encode beneficial traits.

 ### Cost and Transfer Fitness Trade-off